Book Appointment

 At earlier stages (Norwood 1–2):

-- There are medical treatments available that can effectively slow the rate of hair loss.
+• There are medicines that can help reduce the rate of hair loss.

 When it comes to advanced stages (Norwood 5–7):